deadlydog/Template.NewGitRepo/.github/pull_request_template.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

-### What is the current behaviour?

-Describe the behaviour before your change.

-### What is the new behaviour?

-Describe the behaviour after your change.
+### Describe the change

+What is the motivation for this change?
+What does it do?
+What problem does it solve?

-### Additional context
+### Additional information

-Any other information about the change here.
+Any other information about the change, such as screenshots, example flows, etc.